 - Constructing a Fishbone Diagram is straightforward and easy to learn.

 - The Fishbone Diagram can incorporate metrics but is primarily a visual tool for organizing critical thinking.

-- Involves the workforce in problem resolution - preparation of the fishbone diagram provides an education to the whole team.
+- By Involving the workforce in problem resolution the preparation of the fishbone diagram provides an education to the whole team.

-- Organizes discussion to stay focused on the current issues.
+- Using the Ishikawa method to explore root causes and record them helps organize the discussion to stay focused on the current issues.

 How to Get Started

 This tool is most effective when used in a team or group setting.

 - To create a Fishbone Diagram, you can use any of a variety of materials.
 In a group setting you can use a white board, butcherblock paper, or a flip chart to get started.
 You may also want to use “PostIt” notes to list possible causes but have the ability to re-arrange the notes as the diagram develops.
 There are also several software packages that can be useful in creating a Fishbone Diagram, including Microsoft Excel, EngineRoom for Excel and EngineRoom software.
 Both EngineRoom products are available for a free trial so that you can practice making a Fishbone Diagram.
 Or you can watch the tutorial provided below that shows how to make and use a Fishbone Diagram using EngineRoom.

 - Write the problem to be solved (the EFFECT) as descriptively as possible on one side of the work space, then draw the "backbone of the fish", as shown below.
 The example we have chosen to illustrate is "Missed Free Throws" (an acquaintance of ours just lost an outdoor three-on-three basketball tournament due to missed free throws).

 - The next step is to decide how to categorize the causes.
 There are two basic methods: A) by function, or B) by process sequence.
 The most frequent approach is to categorize by function.